-- 18.-(1) It shall be the duty of the president of a valuation tribunal to secure that arrangements are made for appeals to be determined in accordance with the following provisions of these Regulations. - (2) A tribunal shall not hear an appeal under regulation 13 until any appeal under regulation 8 in respect of the same proposal has been determined. - (3) Where two or more appeals relating to the same dwelling are referred under regulation 13, the order in which the appeals are dealt with shall be the order in which the alterations in question would, but for the disagreements which occasion the appeals, have taken effect.
+- 33.-(1) It shall be the duty of the president of a valuation tribunal to secure that arrangements are made for appeals to be determined in accordance with the following provisions of these Regulations. - (2) A tribunal shall not hear an appeal under regulation 12 until any appeal under regulation 7 in respect of the same proposal has been determined. - (3) Where two or more appeals relating to the same hereditament or hereditaments are referred under regulation 12 or 28, the order in which the appeals are dealt with shall be the order in which the alterations in question would, but for the disagreements which occasion the appeals, have taken effect. - (4) Where an appeal under regulation 12 of these Regulations and an appeal under section 23 of the Act (community charges) or under regulation 13 of the 1993 Regulations relate to the same property- - (a) the president of the valuation tribunal shall secure that the appeals are dealt with in such order as appears to him best designed to secure the interests of justice; - (b) the community charges registration officer or the listing officer (as the case may be) shall be joined as a party to the appeal under regulation 12; - (c) the valuation officer shall be joined as a party to the appeal under section 23 or under regulation 13 of the 1993 Regulations (as the case may be).